Restoring Tidal Flow and Enhancing Shoreline Resilience in the Nisqually River Delta

 There are early indications that the resilience of the historic ecosystem is returning to the Nisqually Delta.
 The removal of dikes and reconnecting of more than 35 km of tidal slough systems and floodplains has increased salt marsh habitat in the southern reach of Puget Sound by 55%.
 In addition, studies indicate that juvenile salmon have benefitted from the dike removal.
 Continued monitoring will allow managers and scientists to detect subtle changes within the delta as the system acclimates to tidal flows.

 In 2011, the Nisqually Estuary Restoration Team was a recipient of the Coastal America Partnership Award in recognition of their efforts to restore and protect the estuary.
 In addition, the region was designated the Nisqually Reach Aquatic Reserve in 2011 by the Washington Department of Natural Resources, which expands its restoration and protection efforts into marine waters.

 Feifel, K.M. and Gregg, R.M.
-(2015).
+(2021).
 Restoring Tidal Flow and Enhancing Shoreline Resilience in the Nisqually River Delta [Case study on a project of the Nisqually National Wildlife Refuge and partners].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/restoring-tidal-flow-and-enhancing-shoreline-resilience-nisqually-river-delta (Last updated August 2015)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: http://cakex.org/case-studies/restoring-tidal-flow-and-enhancing-shoreline-resilience-nisqually-river-delta (Last updated October 2021)